 5 Easy Lifestyle Changes for a Healthy Heart

 Simple lifestyle modifications can lower the risk of heart disease and support overall heart health in addition to medical treatments.
-Here are five simple healthy habits for heart you can start as a routine:
+Here are five simple habits for a healthy heart:

 -

-Choose a diet high in whole grains, fruits, vegetables, lean meats, and healthy fats.
-To keep your heart healthy, reduce your consumption of sodium, cholesterol, and saturated fats.
+Adopt a Heart-Healthy Diet: Choose a diet high in whole grains, fruits, vegetables, lean meats, and healthy fats.
+Reduce your consumption of sodium, cholesterol, and saturated fats.

 -

-Spend at least 30 minutes daily in regular physical activity, such as brisk walking, jogging, cycling, or swimming.
-Exercise helps maintain a healthy weight, strengthens the heart muscle, and enhances circulation.
+Exercise Regularly: Spend at least 30 minutes daily engaging in activities like brisk walking, jogging, cycling, or swimming to strengthen the heart and improve circulation.

 -